History of the J. Bradley Aust Surgical Society

 Dr. Aust's research interests range from technical innovations, cancer chemotherapy, coronary artery bypass, and vascular reconstruction to hemicorporectomy.

-Dr. Aust has accomplished an impressive and history-changing list of surgical 'firsts':
+Dr. Aust accomplished an impressive and history-changing list of surgical 'firsts':

 - 1st use of radioactive iodine 131 albumin for total blood volume determination (1950)